tips raspberry pi beginner

 Then check if every file in the list is needed for you, if not you can remove it.

-Another easy way to gain space is to remove wolfram and LibreOffice if you don’t use them:
+Another easy way to gain space is to remove large applications (like Wolfram and LibreOffice, if you don’t use them), for example:

-You can find more details on how to do this in this post (like how to do the same thing on Desktop).
+You can find more details on how to do this in this post (including how to do the same thing on Desktop).

 If you are worried about the temperature of the Raspberry Pi, there is a way to check it.